• Skip to primary navigation

 Salicylic acid, a beta-hydroxy acid, is one of the most common acne treatments.
 It is oil-soluble, meaning it can easily penetrate pores clogged with oil and dead skin cells to break up comedones.
 Salicylic acid is also an exfoliant and anti-inflammatory.

 Salicylic acid is an ingredient in many skin care products including gels, serums, cleansers, lotions and moisturizers.
 Because it helps dry up excess oil, it works well for oily skin types and can improve skin in a matter of weeks.
-However, because it is so drying, you should exercise caution when applying salicylic acid to prevent your skin from becoming dehydrated.
+However, because it is so drying, you should exercise caution when using this acid to prevent your skin from becoming dehydrated.

 Best Prescription Options for Getting Rid of Acne

-If you experience chronic acne, over the counter products and at-home remedies may be insufficient to treat it.
-Medication prescribed by a doctor or dermatologist is more powerful and fast-acting than non-prescription options and can significantly improve even severe acne.
+If you experience chronic acne, OTC products and at-home remedies may not be adequate treatments.
+Medication prescribed by a doctor or dermatologist is more powerful and fast-acting than nonprescription options and can significantly improve even severe acne.

 Adapalene gel